GED® Testing in Maryland - Adult Education and Literacy Services

 Current testers receive directions about obtaining their diploma and transcript via email immediately after passing the fourth module.

 GED® GENERAL INFORMATION

 - Visit the GED Testing Service website for information about the GED® test, preparation resources, registration and scheduling.

-- NEW: Securely monitored remote Online Proctored GED® tests (OP) for qualified testers 18 years old and older.
+- Securely monitored remote Online Proctored GED® tests (OP) for qualified testers 18 years old and older.